dosch/keys2myheart/README.md

 # Keys to My Heart

 The Key to my Heart is an interactive ritual where a human can obtain a new and verifiable digital identity in the form of a cryptographic key.
 A cryptographic key is a number generated in such a way that it can uniquely identify a human.
-To generate this digital identity we will use something that is unique to a human: the beating of the heart.
+To generate this digital identity we will use something that is unique to you: the beating of your heart.

 Good keys are generated from random numbers.
 Computers are very bad at that so they need external sources of entropy.
 The heartbeat is a great, and very personal, source of random numbers.
 So we will help poor little computer by feeding human randomness into it.